TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?

 \subsubsection{High-resolution imaging and contaminating sources}

-We confirm that the transits originate from the TOI-2155 through ground-based photometric follow-up.
-However, we also pursue observations at resolutions higher than the seeing limit to detect any close companions and assess whether they contaminate the photometry of the target star.
+\changeblue{To further constrain potential sources of contamination, we obtained high-resolution imaging to search for close companions at angular separations unresolved by TESS and \textit{Gaia}.
+These observations are conducted at angular resolutions beyond the seeing limit, allowing us to detect close companions and assess whether they contaminate the photometry of the target star.}

 We observed TOI-2155 on October 24, 2020, at 22:48 UT with the Speckle Polarimeter \citep{safonov2017speckle} on the 2.5~m telescope at the Caucasian Mountain Observatory (CMO) of the Sternberg Astronomical Institute (SAI) of Lomonosov Moscow State University.
 The CMO is located in the northern Caucasus, and the telescope coordinates are $43^{\circ}44^{\prime}10^{\prime\prime} N, 42^{\circ}40^{\prime}03^{\prime\prime}$ E, 2100 m above sea level.
 An Electron-Multiplying CCD, the Andor iXon 897, was used as a detector.
 The atmospheric dispersion compensator allowed observation through the wide-band $I_c$ filter.
 The power spectrum was estimated using 4000 frames with a 30-ms exposure.
 The detector has a pixel scale of $20.6$ mas pixel$^{-1}$, and the angular resolution was 89 mas.
 The long-exposure vision was $1.45^{\farcs}$.
-We did not detect any stellar companions brighter than $\Delta I_c=4.1$ and $5.9$ at $\rho=0\farcs25$ and $1\farcs0$, respectively, where $\rho$ is the separation between the source and the potential companion.
+We did not detect any stellar companions brighter than $\Delta I_c = 4.1$ and $5.9$ at angular separations of $\rho = 0\farcs25$ and $1\farcs0$, respectively, where $\rho$ is the separation between the source and the potential companion, corresponding to physical separations of approximately 104~au and 414~au for TOI-2155.
 Given TESS's large pixel scale of 21$\arcsec$, our high-resolution imaging, with an angular resolution of 89 milliarcseconds, effectively excludes nearby companions that could contaminate the photometry.

 Using a custom pipeline to process data from the speckle polarimeter \citep{tokovinin2010speckle}, we show in Figure~\ref{fig:sensitivity_curve} the 5$\sigma$ sensitivity limits of the SAI speckle observations of TOI-2155, where no nearby contaminating sources are detected.
 While we cannot constrain companions beyond 1.2~arcsec due to the limited field of view, \textit{Gaia} is sensitive to stellar companions at these larger separations and would detect any such objects.